SysKitTeam/docs-point/configuration/configure-Point-for-amr.md

 The following process is going to:

  * **Create a Private endpoint** so Syskit Point can securely read information from the storage account queue
- * **Configure Firewall rules** with exceptions for Microsoft services which need to access your storage account directly
+ * **Configure Firewall rules** with exceptions for Microsoft services that need to access your storage account directly

  * Login to [https://portal.azure.com](https://portal.azure.com)